When you add accessories or change the pose of a VRM file using Blender, and you export the file as a VRM, the changes will not be applied.

 By the way, Unlit means that it is not affected by lights, but if you select MToon in ④, it will get affected by lights and look like a cartoon, so you can change the hair and body shaders according to your taste.

-You can drag and drop materials to objects within the scene to apply them too.
+Also, you can drag and drop materials to objects within the scene to apply them.

 When I tried exporting the file as a VRM first, then upload it to STYLY, there was no trouble at all, so although I could not find out what the reason was, I advise that you go through the same steps.